Form I-9 and E-Verify FAQs

 Can the employee complete the Form I-9 before being hired in Workday?

 No. The new hire must be entered into Workday and must complete Section 1 of the I-9 in Workday.
 Hires can be entered proactively in Workday so the Form I-9 can be completed prior to their start.

-Employees hired remotely (not including Silicon Valley) must be entered into Workday, but need to follow the Instructions for Off Site Employees [pdf] to complete the I-9.
+Employees hired remotely (not including Silicon Valley) must be entered into Workday, but need to follow the Instructions for Remote Workers to complete the I-9.

 Does Form I-9 need to be completed before the employee can get access to Workday?

 No. Form I-9 does not need to be completed to be granted access to Workday.
 The employee should be hired into Workday prior to their start date so they can complete Section 1 in Workday.

 When an employee is hired retroactively, how does this affect the completion of the I-9?

 If an employee is hired retroactively, then the I-9 was not completed within the mandated completion times.
 The university can be held liable and assessed fines and other penalties, such as loss of federal contracts.